N1500 / 1700

 philips n1500 /n1700 problems

-As one of the earliest domestic video recording formats (1974), the n1500/ n1700 are not quite old.
-The supply of machines and spare parts is a particular problem, being domestic machines they were not built with long term survival in mind.
-Video heads are hard to find, the head tips are fragile and easily break
+As one of the earliest domestic video recording formats (1974), the n1500/ n1700 are now quite old.
+The supply of machines and spare parts is a particular problem.
+As domestic machines they were not built with long term survival in mind.
+Video heads are hard to find, the head tips are fragile and break easily.

 philips n1500 /n1700 history

 In 1970 Philips developed a home videocassette format.
 Confusingly, Philips named this format ‘VCR’ (although it is also referred to as ‘N1500’, after the first recorder’s model number).
 The format was also supported by Grundig and Loewe.
 It used square cassettes and half-inch (1.3 cm) tape, mounted on co-axial reels, giving a recording time of one hour.
 The first model, available in the United Kingdom in 1972, was equipped with a crude timer that used rotary dials.